-Heads of Year have a key responsibility for the oversight of behaviour (positive and negative) within their year groups, including attending frequent strategy meetings with senior leaders responsible for behaviour.
-Meetings take place on a fortnightly basis for each year group.
+Heads of Year have responsibility for the oversight of behaviour (positive and negative) within their year groups.

 Heads of year will work collaboratively with form tutors to support positive behaviour, especially during morning form periods.
-This includes supporting tutors in ensuring that students are well-prepared for the Academy day.
+This includes supporting tutors in ensuring that students are well-prepared for the academy day.